Jd33n27/Jd33n27/README.md

 - 👋 Hi, I’m Jamaldeen
 - I'm a Tech Enthusiast.
-- I Specialize in WhatsApp bots, Graphics Design And Mobile App Development.
+- I Specialize in Graphics Design and Frontend Web Development.
-- 🌱 I’m currently learning Mobile App Development.
+- 🌱 I’m currently learning Mobile App Development on the flutter framework.
-- 💞️ I'll Love to show you how great i am,just give me a chance.
+- 💞️ I'll Love to show you how great i am, just give me a chance.
 - 📫 Reach me on my gmail-jd33n27@gmail.com

 <!---